 These are held each Sunday at 10am and last approximately one hour.

 This provides an opportunity for children 2-18 to participate in fun activities and learn more about Jodo Shinshu Buddhism.
-Dharma school classes are held after Sunday services during the Dharma Exchange.
+Currently, Dharma School is held mostly virtually.
+Please check Dharma School page for more information.

 Other Children’s Activities: Girl Scouts, Boy Scouts, summer camp, Young Buddhist Association

 OBT Choir performs for Special Services and some Sunday Services.

 Practices are usually after the Sunday Services.